Kiyohiko Ozaki: 1970s

-He grew up in Chigasaki City, Kanagawa Prefecture.
-His grandfather is British.
-In 1971, he released his greatest hit, 'Mata Au Hi Made' ('Until the Day We Meet Again').
-It sold over a million copies and won the Japan Record Award at the 13th Japan Record Awards as well as the Japan Music Award.
+"Mata au hi made" sold over a million copies and won the Japan Record Award at the 13th Japan Record Awards as well as the Japan Music Award.
 The scenes of him holding up the Japan Record Awards trophy, smiling and flashing the "V sign", as well as the subsequent live performance, are still played on television to this day.